sciZer0/newdiscoveries/a/README.md

 We already know that science considers that the Universe/Nature in general is a big organism which is much similar to your organism; and just like your organism, this Big Organism can do some work and always, just like your organism, this Big Organism must spend some resource (energy) of the organism on this work.

-Plus, "official" science thinks that the Universe (Big Organism) can do its work by Gravitational Force (Invisible Hand).
+Plus, official science thinks that the Universe (Big Organism) can do its work by Gravitational Force (Invisible Hand).

-Also, we know that in the vision of "official" science all that Gravitational Force (Invisible Hand) can EVER be doing during ANY given moment of time is to only be pushing an object downwards.
+Also, we know that in the vision of official science all that Gravitational Force (Invisible Hand) can EVER be doing during ANY given moment of time is to only be pushing an object downwards.

 I absolutely agree with everything above.